PYL-patidar/90DaysOfDevOps/2026/day-25/day-25-notes.md

 ## Task 3
 Create a comparison in your notes:
 ---
-                                       git reset	                            git revert What it does |                     reset the changes and preseved |         used for undo the commit histry not
+                                 |         git reset	                  |             git revert
+What it does                     |   reset the changes and preseved    |       used for undo the commit histry not
-                                   into staging(index)            |         and add alter commit not add actual change
+                                 |   into staging(index)               |       and add alter commit not add actual change
 Removes commit from history?     |   yes                               |       not remove even add new commit Safe for shared/pushed branches? |   not safe not shared braches       |       safe with shared/pushed branches When to use	                     |   if someting reset in local        |       when undo some changes on shared
-                                   that are not pushed on public  |         repository
+                                 |   that are not pushed on public     |       repository
 ---

+## Task 4
+Branching strategies

+Git branching strategies are sets of rules and guidelines for how teams create, manage, and merge branches to ensure smooth collaboration and organized code development.
+The most common strategies are GitFlow, GitHub Flow, GitLab Flow, and Trunk-Based Development, each suited to different project needs and team sizes.

 ```